ms-iot/remote-wiring/advanced.md

 	private void Read()
 	{
 		Random random = new Random();
-		while( !readerThreadShouldExit )
+		while( isRunning )
 		{
 			//we do not need to lock here, since the RemoteDevice will do that for us.
-However, if we did call @lock and @unlock on UwpFirmata, it would still work!
 			PinState state = arduino.digitalRead( 13 );

 			//do something with the state variable here, like report it to the client!